 “People really are like houses with vast rooms and tiny windows.
 And maybe it’s a good thing the way we never stop surprising each other”

 Simon vs the Homo Sapiens Agenda is one of the best books I’ve read this year.
 It’s very heartfelt and captivating, and will have you on the verge of tears whilst laughing.
-I’m starting to realise why they shortened the title to Love, Simon in the movie!
-(Yes there is a film, more on that later) Never mind, just have to copy and paste.
+I’m starting to realise why they shortened the title to Love, Simon in the movie! (more on that later) Never mind, just have to copy and paste.

 One of the greatest things about this book is that it has loads of different genres inside it, because while there is the romance between Simon and Blue; there is also family problems; disputes with friends; and of course the mystery of who Blue could be.
 It’s definitely not your typical romance storyline.
 The book also shines a light on the bullying faced by LGBTQ+ at high school, but I thought that it was handled very well.